toivjon/max-pondus/backend/README.md

-# Max Pondus - Backend
+# MaX Pondus - Backend

 The backend for the MaX Pondus weight training journal.